AbdelrahmanAtef01/Speaking_Glove/README.md

 ---

 ## 📝 Introduction
-The Speaking Glove project is designed to improve the lives of people with speech disabilities.
-It does this by translating sign language into text, which is displayed on an LCD screen, and spoken words through an audio speaker.
-The glove interprets hand gestures and converts them to the corresponding text and audio using embedded AI.
+The Speaking Glove is designed to improve the lives of people with speech disabilities.
+This is achieved by translating sign language into a text sequence, which is displayed on LCD screen, and spoken words displayed through an audio speaker.
+The glove interprets hand gestures and converts them to the corresponding text and audio using Embedded AI.

 ## 🎥 Demo Video
 [🔗 Watch the demo video here](#)